 A stained glass window showing Jesus with arms raised was installed at the south east end of the church dedicated to the memory of Ichabod Wright by his tenth daughter Sophia Lydia.
 He died at Mapperley in 1862 in his 96th year.

 A 25ft long chancel along with and organ chamber on the north side was added in 1873 (architects Jackson & Heazell).
 The Window formerly at the east end was shortened and inserted into the east end of the chancel.
 This window showing Christ on the cross, flanked by Mary and John is dedicated in memory of Ichabod Charles Wright the son of the founder who died in 1871.
-There are a number of Stained Glass windows and memorials many connected with but not exclusively, the Wright family within St. John’s.
+There are a number of Stained Glass windows and memorials many connected with but not exclusively to the Wright family within St. John’s.

 In the mid 1890’s the gallery was taken down and new vestries built.
 A door in the west wall was blocked up.
 The high deal pews were removed and replaced by chairs.
 Pew rents were abolished in 1897.